Organ Pipe Cactus National Monument

 The southern Puerto Blanco Mountains and those in the Senita Basin are rounded hills of Mesozoic granite.

-The central portion of the Puerto Blanco Mountains are light-colored metamorphic schist and gneiss from the Mesozoic.
+The central portion of the Puerto Blanco Mountains are light-colored metamorphic schist and gneiss from the Mesozoic period.
 In places they contain pegmatite dikes.

-Organ Pipe Cactus NM Package - Book and Map to help explore the park.
+Organ Pipe Cactus NM Map - Map to help explore the park.